How To Soften Coarse Gray Hair

 • Use conditioners and leave-in products to decrease any friction between hair fibers.

 • Certain anti-dandruff shampoos leave your hair dry and cause frizz, roughness, and tangles.
+Understanding what to do about frizzy gray hair can help you maintain a smoother and more polished look.
 Always use a conditioner after shampooing your hair.
 A conditioner reduces frizz and flyaways and smooths hair.

 • Use products that specifically cater to your hair type.
 Curly and wavy hair is different from straight hair, and each hair type needs a separate set of products.